Sainapsis/sainapsis-front-end-take-home/README.md

-# Sainapsis Front-end Take-home Assignment
+# Sainapsis Front-end and/or QA Take-home Assignment

 ## Pre-requisites